mcdemarco/the-new-kitchen-cookbook/meat/texasChili.md

 # Texas Chili

-I cut [Lisa Fein's Seven Chili recipe](http://www.amateurgourmet.com/2011/09/lisa-fains-seven-chile-chili.html) roughly in half for my hunk of meat, and reduced the chili count to 5.
+I cut [Lisa Fein's Seven Chili recipe](http://www.amateurgourmet.com/2011/09/lisa-fains-seven-chile-chili.html) roughly in half for my hunk of meat, and reduced the chili count to 5 (since restored).
 I also omitted the coffee per one of the comments.

 ## Ingredients